Grace-YuGuo/book-shelf-full-stack/README.md

 - PostgreSQL used as the ratioanl database.

-- Lucidchart - for database ER diagrams
+- Lucidchart - for database ER diagrams.

 - Heroku used for hosting the deployed full stack site.